 - Chair Squats: Squat backward with your arms bent and hands clasped.
 Squat until you are just about to sit into your ergonomic chair and then stand back up.

-- Tiptoe Raises: Raise and lower your body by going up onto tiptoe and back down twenty times.
+- Tiptoe Raises: Raise and lower your body by going up onto tiptoe and back down 20x.
 This works the calves and can be done while you are still typing.

 - Toe Touch: Take a break to stretch your hamstrings by reaching down to touch your toes.
-Let gravity pull your body down with your arms and neck completely relaxed.
+Let gravity pull your body down with your arms and neck completely relaxed, rather than forceful / active reaching.
 Knees can be bent.

 Extra Support for Your Standing Desk

-Standing throughout the day can bring on fatigue and other issues, so you may want to set up an ergonomic sit-stand workstation.
+Standing throughout the day can bring on fatigue in excess or early in use, so you may want to set up an ergonomic sit-stand workstation.
 You may like some extra support from your office accessories, including but not limited to:

 - Ergonomic standing desk chair.
-You can’t stand all the time.
-Having an ergonomic chair to aid posture and support you while sitting is a great idea for desk jobs.
+You can’t stand all the time, and therefore having an ergonomic chair to aid posture and support you while sitting is a great addition for desk jobs.

 - Supportive shoes with arch support.